 Go do the inner work to set yourself up for a good experience.
-Book in to a counsellor or a healer, check out my CTC therapy offering; just do whatever you need to do to be 'game ready'.
+Book in to a counsellor or a healer; just do whatever you need to do to be 'game ready'.

 Remember too that no one can fix you but you.
 If you are looking for a relationship to fix you, you are setting yourself up to fail.
 A relationship should complement you in some way, not fix the pain you feel.
 For instance, are you hurting and rebounding from another relationship?
 If so, inviting someone in before you've closed the door is possibly not the right time.
 Are you trying to smother the pain with distraction instead of dealing with the grief you feel?
 Are you doing it to hurt someone else?